 Instructions

-- Take Moong Daal in a Non-stick pan and dry roast over medium to medium-low heat 1-2 minutes or till the dal changed to a golden color but not brown and emit a nutty aroma.
+- To prepare, take Moong Daal and dry roast it in a non-stick pan over medium to medium-low heat for 1-2 minutes until it turns a golden color and releases a nutty aroma.

-- Add little water and cook till the water evaporates.
+- Fry these ingredients for half a minute, then add a little water and cook until the water evaporates.

-- Serve Bhaja Muger Dal with Plain Rice along with Begun Bhaja or any other veg or non-veg side dishes.
+- Serve Bhaja Muger Dal with plain rice, along with Begun Bhaja or any other vegetable or meat dishes.

 Notes